A Half-Day at Hong Kong’s Victoria Peak: My Tips for What to See & Do + How to Get There

 Lugard Road

-The full Peak Circle Walk should take about 1.5 hours to complete.
-You can extend your visit with a trip to Pinewood Battery or Lung Fu Shan Country Park around the intersection of Lugard Road and Harlech Road.
+The full Peak Circle Walk takes about 1.5 hours to complete.
+If you’ve got more energy, extend your visit with a walk into Lung Fu Shan Country Park to check out the Pinewood Battery, a historic 1905 British colonial coastal defense fortification.
+I spotted the entrance to Fu Shan Country Park around the intersection of Lugard Road and Harlech Road on the southwestern edge of the trail.

 At the trail’s starting point, you can also choose to head south towards Pok Fu Lam Reservoir.
-It’s one of the best hiking trails in Hong Kong.
+Although I didn’t get a chance to get there, I’ve heard from locals that it’s one of the best hiking trails in Hong Kong.

 Victoria Peak Garden

-Little known fact: The terminus stops short of the summit.
-To get to Victoria Peak’s highest point, you’ll need to walk 20 minutes further up Mount Austin Road.
-When you get to the road’s end, you’ll reach the beautiful Victoria Peak Garden.
+Little-known fact: The tram terminus stops short of the summit of Victoria Peak.
+To get to its highest point, you’ll need to walk 20 to 30 minutes further up Mount Austin Road.
+When you get to the road’s end, you’ll reach a lookout point within the beautiful Victoria Peak Garden.

 Victoria Peak Park

-The gardens once housed the summer residence of Hong Kong’s governor.
-Today, Victoria Peak Garden is a public park with meandering paths through a lovely Victorian garden.
+Victoria Peak Garden once housed the summer residence of Hong Kong’s governor.
+Today, this public park is a favourite among locals, featuring meandering paths through a lovely Victorian garden.

-The big reason to visit though is the view.
-Unlike at the other viewing platforms, you’ll get 360-degree views of Hong Kong, including to the south.
-It’s well worth the short trek up to experience it.
+As beautiful as the garden is, the big reason to trudge all the way here, in my opinion, is the view.
+Unlike at the other viewing platforms we’ve visited, this one shows off 360-degree views of Hong Kong, including to the south.

 Mount Austin Playground

-Visiting Hong Kong with kids?
-Mount Austin Playground is one of the city’s best open green spaces.
-It’s just a quick ten-minute walk from the upper terminus of the Peak Tram.
+If you’re visiting Hong Kong with kids, I’d suggest penciling in one more stop on your Victoria Peak itinerary: the Mount Austin Playground.
+This open green space is a favourite among locals.
+It’s a quick (but somewhat steep) ten-minute walk from the upper terminus of the Peak Tram.

 How to get to Victoria Peak

-The Peak Tram boards from Peak Tram Lower Terminus on Garden Road.
-The easiest way to get to the terminus is to take a bus 15C from Central Pier 8.
-You can also use exit J2 of Central MTR Station and walk to the tram station.
+The Peak Tram boards from the Peak Tram Lower Terminus on Garden Road.
+The easiest way to get to the terminus is to take bus 15C from Central Pier 8, close to where you’d arrive on the Star Ferry from Kowloon.
+(The stop is right beside the Hong Kong Observation Wheel.)

 Garden Road Lower Terminus

-Starting your trip from Mid-Levels or Sheung Wan?
-You can also take the longer, but more scenic, Lung Fu Shan Morning Trail.
-The trail connects to Hatton Road which meets up with the Peak Circle Walk at the top.
+Starting your hike from Mid-Levels or Sheung Wan?
+Take the longer, but more scenic, Lung Fu Shan Morning Trail.
+The 3.5-kilometre trail connects to Hatton Road, which meets up with the Peak Circle Walk for the final (thankfully) flat 1.1 kilometres.

-If you’re visiting Hong Kong in the warmer months, be sure to wear a hat and bring plenty of water.
+PRO TIP: If you’re planning on hiking in Hong Kong in the warmer months, I recommend wearing a hat and bringing plenty of water.

 By bus